Teenage pregnancy in the United States: Recent trends

+Teen birth rates in the US have declined over the past few decades.

 According to Child Trends research institute, prevalence of teen birth in the United States has plummeted between the early 1990s and 2020s.
 Teenage birth rates, as opposed to just pregnancies, peaked in 1991, when there were 61.8 births per 1,000 teens.
 In 2014, 249,078 babies were born to girls 15 to 19 years of age, corresponding to a birth rate of 24.2 per 1,000 girls.
-In 2016, three in ten American girls fell pregnant before age 20, corresponding to almost 750,000 pregnancies a year.
+In 2008, three in ten American girls fell pregnant before age 20, corresponding to almost 750,000 pregnancies a year.

 In 2008, 16% of all girls became teen mothers.
 Among girls 15 to 19, birth rates fell 77% between the 1990s and 2020s.
 In 2016, researchers from the Guttmacher Institute were able to show that the fall in teenage birthrates is likely not due to terminated pregnancies.
 The number of abortions remained the same or decreased in all U.S. states except for Vermont.

 In 2010, an estimated 60% pregnancies to adolescent females ended in live birth, 15% ended in miscarriage, and 30% in abortion.
 The number of hospital stays for teen pregnancies decreased by 47 percent from 2000 to 2012, when there were 104,700 maternal hospital stays for pregnant teens.
 Most of the adolescents who give birth are over the age of 18.
 For example, in 2008, 6.6 pregnancies occurred per 1,000 teens aged 13–14.
 In other words, fewer than 1% of teens younger than 15 became pregnant in 2008.

 Contemporary teenagers are becoming better at avoiding pregnancies by abstinence or by using contraception.
 A CDC analysis found that the rates of teens using a long-acting and reversible method of contraception, such as an intrauterine device (IUD), jumped from 0.4% in 2005 to 7.1% in 2013.
 Adolescents are also less likely to get married at their age.
 In 2006, nearly 80% of teenage fathers did not marry the teenage mothers of their children.
 In the same year, 89% of teenage births occurred outside of marriage.
 Some states allow minors to get married if the girl is pregnant.
 In these cases, though, the husband is typically much older, and the bride's parents may be the ones who force her to get married for cultural or religious reasons.
 In some cases, the parents may force the teenage girl to marry her rapist if he impregnated her to avoid an investigation by the child protective services.